DRAGNLabs/301r_retnet/README.md

 ## Carbon Emissions Tracking

 This project uses [CodeCarbon](https://github.com/mlco2/codecarbon) to track emissions in offline mode, meaning no data is reported to the public API.
 This outputs a csv file with stats with duration in seconds and power consumption measured in kilowatts.
-Carbon emissions (denoted by 'emissions') is a calculation of the specified energy consumption profile and the energy consumed measured in kg.
+Carbon emissions (denoted by '_emissions_') is a calculation of the specified energy consumption profile and the energy consumed measured in kg.

 Sample output: